 Biography: Dr. Ashrafur Rahman completed his Bachelors of Science in Mathematics from the University of Dhaka, Bangladesh in 2000, a Masters of Science in Pure Mathematics from University of Dhaka in 2002, and a second Masters of Science and PhD in Applied Mathematics from the University of Western Ontario in 2010 and 2015, respectively.

 Dr. Kazi Rahman, Post-doctoral fellow

 Biography: Dr Kazi Rahman received his PhD in Mathematics from University of Guelph, Ontario, Canada in 2015.
-He is working as a Post-doctoral Fellow and part-time Instructor at Ryerson University.
-He is jointly supervised by Prof. Wu, York University and Prof. Lan, Ryerson University.
+He is working as a Post-doctoral Fellow and Instructor at York University, Toronto, Canada.

-Research Interests: Mathematical Biolology (Computational Biomathematics); Mathematical modeling of biological systems; cross-diffusion models in spatially interacting populations (modelling, analysis, and simulation); Application of differential equations (ODEs, PDEs, SDEs) in Life Science, Financial Mathematics; Epidemiological modeling (Diseases, STDs etc.).
+Research Interests: Mathematical Biolology (Computational Biomathematics); Mathematical modeling of biological systems (modelling, analysis, and simulation); Application of differential equations (ODEs, PDEs, SDEs) in Life Science, Financial Mathematics; Epidemiological modeling (Diseases, STDs etc.); Agent-based modelling.

 Jemisa Sadiku, PhD Candidate